-The course content will focus on client-side and server-side software design and We will learn technologies such as XHTML/ development.
-HTML5, CSS3, JavaScript, Ajax, jQuery, Web components of JEE platform: Servlets and JSPs, Integration of Servlets and JSPs: An implementation of Model View Controller (MVC) Architecture, MVCbased frameworks such as Apache Struts2, Tiles2 for uniform and lavout, JDBC, Java look and Persistence consistent 2.0), Enterprise JavaBeans (EJB 3), and time permitting RESTful Web services
+The course content will focus on client-side and server-side software design and development.
+We will learn technologies such as XHTML/ HTML5, CSS3, JavaScript, Bootstrap, Ajax, jQuery, Web components of JEE platform: Servlets and JSPs, Integration of Servlets and JSPs: An implementation of Model View Controller (MVC) Architecture, MVCbased frameworks such as Apache Struts2, Tiles2 for uniform and layout, JDBC, Java Persistence look and API 2.0), Enterprise JavaBeans (EJB 3), and time permitting RESTful Web services.